protolambda/mergenet-tutorial/from_docker.md

 Note: merge prototype work is not part of the client yet, use the `rayonism` docker tag instead.
 ```
 sigp/lighthouse:rayonism

+# If you need minimal-config and portable features enabled:
+protolambda/lighthouse:rayonism
 ```

 #### Running the beacon node: